This page contains tips to help keep you as safe as possible when dealing with an abusive relationship in a small, rural area.

 - See if any local churches, synagogues or spiritual groups can connect you with someone (either a staff member or a parishioner) who would be willing to drive you.

 - Talk with a domestic violence advocate at a local organization to see if their organization can provide you with transportation when needed.
 If not, the advocate may be able to help you make a plan to get a ride when you need one.
-For a list of domestic violence organizations in your area see our Where to Find Help page.
+For a list of domestic violence organizations in your area, see our State and Local Programs page.

 - Know where guns, knives, and other weapons are.
 If you can, lock them up or make them as hard to get to as possible.

 - Figure out "safe places" in your home – the places where there aren't weapons.
 If it looks like the abuser is about to hurt you, try to get to a safe place.
-Stay out of the kitchen, garage, or workshop.
+Stay out of the kitchen, garage, workshop or other areas where there are weapons within arm’s reach

 - Try to stay away from isolated areas whenever you can.
 (We recognize that if you live or work in an isolated area, there may not be an easy way to change this.)